hphelion/docs.hpcloud.com/apispecs/maas/hpcloud-maas-api.md

 Places restrictions on the namespace to further narrow what is monitored.

 *Note: each Dimension type can only be used once per call.
-Currently all 3 types are required to be used for compute dimensions.*
+All 3 types are required to be used for compute dimensions.*

-*Supported Compute Dimensions*
+*Required Compute Dimensions*

 + instance_id (compute instance id)
 + az (avaliability zone)